-The most common types of debt consolidated into a personal loan are credit card and store card debt.
+The most common types of debt to consolidate into a personal loan are credit card and store card debt.
 Secured loans, like home and auto, cannot be consolidated.
-Additionally, a Discover personal loan cannot be used to directly pay off a Discover credit card.
+Also, a Discover personal loan cannot be used to directly pay off a Discover credit card.

 When you consolidate your variable rate debt into a Discover personal loan, you get the added benefit of a fixed rate, fixed term loan.
 If you're looking to consolidate student loans, please visit Discover Student Loans.

 When you take out a Discover personal loan to consolidate debt, you use the funds from your loan to pay off your other debt.
 Depending on the amount of your loan, you’ll be left with x to x in debt, payable to one lender.
-Then you have just one set regular monthly payment instead of multiple bills with different due dates and fluctuating payment amounts.
+Then you have just one regular monthly payment instead of multiple bills with different due dates.